 What is an invoice due date?

 An invoice due date is a date upon which full payment of the invoice total is due.
-If this date passes and the full amount hasn’t been paid, the invoice is considered overdue.
+The invoice is considered overdue if this date passes and the full amount hasn’t been paid.

 What Is an Invoice ID?

-An invoice ID also referred to as an invoice number, is a unique number assigned to each invoice a business generates.
+An invoice ID, also called an invoice number, is a unique number assigned to each invoice a business generates.
 The invoice number is crucial because it allows a business to identify and refer to individual transactions with clients easily.

 An invoice ID can include both numbers and letters.
 While invoices don’t necessarily need to be numbered sequentially, you’ll need to establish a consistent invoice ID system and ensure you don’t assign an invoice number more than once.